brunograssano/ReversePolishNotationCalculator/README.md

 4. Run npm start
 5. Go to http://localhost:3000 to see the calculator

+Make changes to

+- onClick functions and their usage in src/components/Calculator.jsx
-Make changes to src/components/Calculator.jsx and the files under src/state
+- The files under src/state